Dutta-aman/NutriBasket-Tweaks/README.md

 - **Basket** — quantity controls, remove items, per-item nutrition, running totals for calories, protein, carbs, and fat, plus the total bill
 - **Checkout (demo payment flow)** — order summary with a simulated UPI payment screen
 - **Payment success receipt** — receipt page with a generated transaction ID
+- **Personal profile (BMI personalization)** — an optional profile (name, age, height in cm or feet/inches, weight, activity) that unlocks ICMR-target-based daily calorie goals, a Personal Fit card on every product, a per-basket calorie budget bar, and per-product risk chips (high salt/sugar/saturated fat) with plain-language health messaging.
+Setup can be skipped; a prompt on Home re-offers it
+- **Scan history** — every scan is stored locally (capped at 50, deduplicated) with or without a profile; when a profile exists each entry also snapshots that scan's personal recommendations, and Home shows a Recent scans list that can reopen products
+- **Optional Google account** — connect a Google account to store the profile against that account instead of the shared local slot; an existing local profile is copied over on first connect (activates once `VITE_GOOGLE_CLIENT_ID` is set)
 - **Seeded offline lookup + live fallback** — 500 popular Indian products are served from a bundled SQLite seed (no network call); anything else falls back to the Open Food Facts India database
 - **Rate limiting** — the product API allows 60 requests per minute per IP